Page Reviewed / Updated - Feb. 2014

-For the tax year 2012 (filing year 2013), there are multiple tax credits and deductions available to seniors, the elderly and their families and caregivers.
-Most costs associated with medical care, assisted living, home care, prescription drugs and medical equipment and supplies are deductible through various state and federal tax credits or deductions.
+For the tax year 2013 (filing year 2014), there are multiple tax credits and deductions available to seniors, the elderly and their families and caregivers.
+Most costs associated with medical care, assisted living, home care, prescription drugs, medical equipment and home care supplies are deductible through various state and federal tax credits or deductions.

 The available tax credits and deductions depend largely on the filing status of the individual in need of care or on the filing status of those caring for the individual.
 To determine the available options it is best to first identify if the individual in need of care can or should be claimed as a dependent or if they should file their own taxes.

 To claim an individual as a dependent, there are two important qualifications.
 First, the tax filer (usually a family member) must have provided at least half of the dependent’s financial support for the year and second, the dependent must be related or have lived with the tax filer for one full year.

 An important exception exists to the requirement that the tax filer provide at least 50% of the financial support.
 If several family members together contribute 50% of the dependent's support, then the family can choose a single member to claim the individual in need of care as a dependent.
 This is referred to as creating a "Multiple Support Declaration".

 Oftentimes an expense may be applied towards one credit or another, or split and applied partially towards both credits.
 To determine which approach can yield the greatest tax advantage, it is recommended to use one of the many online tax calculators to project different scenarios.

 A dependent’s medical and dental expenses can be deducted if the total exceeds 7.5% of the tax filer’s adjusted gross income.
 Therefore, if a multiple support declaration is being used, to achieve the greatest tax benefit to the family unit on the whole, it makes sense for the family member with the lowest adjusted gross income to claim the individual in need of care as their dependent.
 Read more.